Birjot-Bala/osrs-discord-bot-js/README.md

 ![Sync commands](https://github.com/Birjot-Bala/osrs-discord-bot-js/actions/workflows/sync.yml/badge.svg)

 ## Description
 An OSRS Discord bot that uses slash commands.
-Deployed to an AWS Lambda instance with an API Gateway trigger.
-Uses Github Actions to sync commands and deploy to the AWS Lambda.
+Deployed to an AWS Lambda instance and triggered using an API Gateway.
+This project uses Github Actions to sync commands and deploy to the AWS Lambda.

+This bot was originally implemented using Python and did not take advantage of slash commands.
+With development ceasing on [discord.py](https://github.com/Rapptz/discord.py) I have decided to rewrite the bot using JavaScript.
+I have taken this opportunity to switch to using slash commands allowing me to use a combination of AWS API Gateway and AWS Lambda to have the bot up 24/7.
+Github Actions are used to sync any new commands or changes to commands as well as push any src folder updates to the AWS Lambda.

+## Commands
+- /wiki - Takes a query and searches the [OldSchool Runescape Wiki](https://oldschool.runescape.wiki/) for the top 3 related pages
+- /itemid - Takes an item name, searches a list of tradeable items for matches and returns the top 3 matches
+- /price - Takes an item ID and returns the latest high and low prices from the [OSRS Wiki Prices API](https://oldschool.runescape.wiki/w/RuneScape:Real-time_Prices)
+- /trend - Takes an item ID and timestep and returns a chart using [QuickChart](https://quickchart.io/) displaying the price timeseries for 300 timesteps